Multarix/DnD-NPC/README.md

 	.roleType("bard")
 	.generate(); // Generates a Human Bard (why u make Bard tho?)
 ```
-Leaving the raceType or role blank, or passing an invalid type to it, will result in that thing being randomly generated.
+Leaving the raceType or roleType blank, or passing an invalid type to it, will result in that thing being randomly generated.
 ```js
 const dnd = require('dnd-npc');
 const npc = new dnd.npc({ raceType: "warforged" })